FAQ & Info

 If you aren’t part of the Ambassador program, but still want to stream/fundraise for us, we have a couple requests:

-- Most folks find it easiest to use Tiltify.
+- Most folks find it easiest to use Tiltify or Streamlabs.

 - Make note of our logo usage and trademark policy below.